-Business Management Degree Level 6 develops the knowledge and skills needed to advance your career towards senior management and to progress to Level 7-8 Postgraduate and a Top-Up MBA.
+Business Management Graduate Level 6-7 develops the knowledge and skills needed to advance your career towards senior management and to progress to Postgraduate Level 7-8 and a Top-Up MBA.

 Each Module consists of approximately 40 guided learning hours of material with optional learning material including recommended exercises, readings and internet resources.
 Each Course Unit comprises a number of Modules and an Assignment.

 - Five years work experience

 There is clear evidence that information technology provides competitive advantage, whatever the business sphere an organisation operates it, this module will assess pros and cons of using information technology within business.

 Information is the most valuable asset in the contemporary organisation, and communication is the method by which information is shared.
 It is on the basis of information that business decisions are made.
 So without effective communications, an organisation simply cannot perform optimally.